Australia Lunch Break Laws & Trends

 The work never ends

 When asked why they work through lunch, 75% of respondents feel chained to their desks because there is simply too much work to do and too few staff members to share the burden.
-Other responses include the need to brown nose and feeling guilty.
-Some even suggested working through lunch was a result of their organisation’s culture.
+Other responses include feeling guilty for taking a break or it being a result of their organisation's culture.

 Reasons for working through breaks